Taregnaeem/archlive/README.md

 # TOUR

-**Desktop**

-That's the default desktop. it's i3-gaps WM with polybar and compton as compositing manager. <br />
+**Desktop** : That's the default desktop. it's i3-gaps WM with polybar and compton as compositing manager. <br />

-*Polybar - TOP >* Arch icon (menu), i3-Workspace, skippy-xd, keyboard, battery, volume, network, clock, powermenu <br />
+*Polybar - TOP >* Arch icon (menu), i3-Workspace, skippy-xd, keyboard, battery, volume, network, clock, powermenu. <br />
-*Polybar - BOTTOM >* mpd, filesystem, cpu, memory, temperature, updates, net-speed, ssid, volume & brightness bar <br />
+*Polybar - BOTTOM >* mpd, filesystem, cpu, memory, temperature, updates, net-speed, ssid, volume & brightness bar. <br />

 ![Desktop](https://raw.githubusercontent.com/adi1090x/archlive/master/images/Desktop.png) <br />

+**Menu** : There are tow type of menu, each with rofi...
+One With Icons, Other one is normal. both can be access with left click and  right click respectively on arch icon on polybar.
+Windows or Meta key is default Mod key of i3, so both can be access with M+d & M+S+d respectively with keyboard. please read the i3 config file for keybindings, there are a lot.

 ![Rofi_icon](https://raw.githubusercontent.com/adi1090x/archlive/master/images/Rofi_Icon.png) <br />

 ![Rofi_list](https://raw.githubusercontent.com/adi1090x/archlive/master/images/Rofi_List.png) <br />

+**Web Browser** : Like many other linux distros, firefox is the default browser.

 ![Web](https://raw.githubusercontent.com/adi1090x/archlive/master/images/Web.png) <br />